danialafiqazlan/assignment1/README.md

 # Assignment 1

+Danial Afiq Bin Azlan
+1829901
-Repository for Assignment 1, Web Technologies Section 1
+Section 1

+Remarks: clip-path element used only works in Google Chrome